 How H&R Block Can Help

-If you have any questions about the impact of these changes, or if you’re wanting to prepare and file your taxes for any tax year but aren’t sure where to start, H&R Block Tax Experts are here to help.
-As a matter of fact, H&R Block clients who filed their 2019 tax return and received a refund saw an average refund increase of $117!
-You can learn all about the ways that H&R Block is providing service to our clients during the COVID-19 crisis, or if you’re ready to file your taxes now, find the H&R Block office nearest to you to get started today.
+If you have any questions about the impact of these changes, or if you want to prepare and file your taxes for any tax year but aren’t sure where to start, H&R Block Tax Experts are here to help.
+If you’re ready to file your taxes now, find the H&R Block office nearest to you to get started today.